-Our popular Readers' Theatre Series features original works from the minds of some of the most prolific wordsmiths of our time!
-Writers have a rare opportunity to test or share original content for live theatre and digital platforms.
-Each reading is followed by a "talk back" where the audience gets to participate in the play development process!
+Atlanta Black Theatre Festival's popular staged reading series features original works from the minds of some of the most prolific wordsmiths of our time!
+Writers have a rare opportunity to develop, test or share original content for live and digital platforms.

-Market: Experience our version of "Black Friday"!
+Experience our version of "Black Friday"!
 Economic viability is a crucial pillar to building community.
-Our International Art and Vendors' Market connects you with proprietors that offer a unique selection of fine and wearable art.
-Start your holiday shopping early while keeping community based businesses in the "black"!
+The ABTF Black-Expo Market and Art Gallery connects you with black owned businesses that offer a unique selection of visual, fine and wearable art.